Taiga: Flora

 Since North America and Eurasia were originally connected by the Bering land bridge, a number of animal and plant species, more animals than plants, were able to colonize both land masses, and are globally-distributed throughout the taiga biome (see Circumboreal Region).
 Others differ regionally, typically with each genus having several distinct species, each occupying different regions of the taiga.
 Taigas also have some small-leaved deciduous trees, like birch, alder, willow, and poplar.
 These grow mostly in areas further south of the most extreme winter weather.

 The Dahurian larch tolerates the coldest winters of the Northern Hemisphere, in eastern Siberia.
 The very southernmost parts of the taiga may have trees such as oak, maple, elm and lime scattered among the conifers, and there is usually a gradual transition into a temperate, mixed forest, such as the eastern forest-boreal transition of eastern Canada.
 In the interior of the continents, with the driest climates, the boreal forests might grade into temperate grassland.

 There are two major types of taiga.
 The southern part is the closed canopy forest, consisting of many closely-spaced trees and mossy groundcover.
-In clearings in the forest, shrubs and wildflowers are common, such as the fireweed and lupine.
+In clearings in the forest, shrubs and wildflowers are common, such as the fireweed and lupin.
 The other type is the lichen woodland or sparse taiga, with trees that are farther-spaced and lichen groundcover; the latter is common in the northernmost taiga.
 In the northernmost taiga, the forest cover is not only more sparse, but often stunted in growth form; moreover, ice-pruned, asymmetric black spruce (in North America) are often seen, with diminished foliage on the windward side.

 In Canada, Scandinavia and Finland, the boreal forest is usually divided into three subzones: The high boreal (northern boreal/taiga zone), the middle boreal (closed forest), and the southern boreal, a closed-canopy, boreal forest with some scattered temperate, deciduous trees among the conifers.
 Commonly seen are species such as maple, elm and oak.
 This southern boreal forest experiences the longest and warmest growing season of the biome.
 In some regions, including Scandinavia and western Russia, this subzone is commonly used for agricultural purposes.